Blasisaurus

 Blasisaurus is a genus of lambeosaurine hadrosaurid dinosaur from the Late Cretaceous.
 It is known from a partial skull and skeleton found in late Maastrichtian-age rocks of Spain.
 The type species is Blasisaurus canudoi, described in 2010 by Penélope Cruzado-Caballero, Xabier Pereda-Suberbiola and José Ignacio Ruiz-Omeñaca, a group of researchers from Spain.

 Naming and discovery

 The generic name refers to the Blasi 1 site where the fossil was found.
 The specific epithet honours paleontologist José Ignacio Canudo.
 The holotype, MPZ99/667, is housed in Huesca.
 It was found in a layer of the Arén Formation dating from the upper Maastrichtian, about 66 million years ago.
 It consists of a skull with fragmentary lower jaws.

 Description

 Blasisaurus was a medium-sized ornithopod.
-Its describers identified two distinct features: the cheekbone has a rear projection with a hook-shaped upper edge and the lower sleep window is narrow and D-shaped.
+Its describers identified two distinct features: the cheekbone has a rear projection with a hook-shaped upper edge and the lower temporal fenestra is narrow and D-shaped.
 From the same formation is Arenysaurus, a related species.
 They are distinguished by the shape of the teeth and missing secondary ridges.
 Blasisaurus also differs from Koutalisaurus by a downward bent front edge of the lower jaw.